vipickering/vincentp/_posts/2017-02-16-optimising-my-jekyll-workflow.md

 ```

-First lets set-up our CSS variables.
+Then set-up our CSS variables.
 If we assign all our variables at a root level, they can be applied easily to all cascading elements

 ```
 :root {